Coverage from Harvard School of Public Health, featuring Walter Willet, Frank Hu, and Lilian Cheung

 Coverage from Huffington Post, featuring HSPH’s Lilian Cheung

-Coverage from Swiss Re, featuring HSPH’s Frank Hu
+Coverage from The Boston Globe, featuring HSPH’s Frank Hu

 Coverage from CBS news Boston, featuring HSPH’s Walter Willett